Wager Layer Analysis

 Terms vs Reality

-Community-reported reality: The only practical recourse available to retail traders who dispute a resolution is informal contact (Discord, email, or a non-binding "Request to Settle").
-There is no external arbitration pathway for resolution disputes specifically.
-Multiple community sources characterise the outcome as: "Yell at them in Discord."
-The ORC has formal authority but traders have no standing to trigger a review or appeal its findings independently.
+Community-reported reality: The only practical recourse for retail traders is informal contact — Discord, email, or a non-binding Request to Settle.
+Multiple community sources describe the outcome as: "Yell at them in Discord."
+Traders have no standing to independently trigger an ORC review or appeal its findings.

 Cashflow Terms